 The Short-Term Network utilizes the core of the existing pathway system and provides a basic level of connectivity in the more heavily populated and developed core of the county.
-The Short-Term Network 160 miles of upgrades and improvements on roads, is projected to take 10 years to fully develop from the adoption of BikeHoward.
+The Short-Term Network is projected to take 10 years to fully develop from the adoption of BikeHoward.
 Outside of the existing pathway system, it also leverages committed projects being planned and built by as part of the redevelopment of Downtown Columbia and by Columbia Association.

 This network mostly includes variable stress facility improvements on low and medium volume roads.
-It includes 72 miles of on-road bikeway improvements.
-23 miles of new and upgraded pathways and 47 spot improvements at intersections and pathway crossings.
+It includes 72 miles of on-road bikeway improvements 23 miles of new and upgraded pathways and 47 spot improvements at intersections and pathway crossings.